ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

 Unlike the generic **break;**, the derivattive in HIVIL allows you to specify the specific loop you would like to break from, allowing complex nesting appllications.

+#### 3.1.2.6 Starting a new job

+Despite the simplistic syntax, this can be the most frusturating part of programming for HIVE.
+Take a look at the following line in the sample program:

+    RUN compute

+**RUN** actually has overrides that can be quite useful, but this is the easiest one to use.
+When this is called, the master node will find the file containing the job, and send it to a new slave node.
+The slave node will allocate resources and begin interpreting the file.
+Upon finishing, it will notify the master node, then procced to delete the file and free system resources back to the OS.
+It is worth noting that in most circumstances, it is usually best to only use the **RUN** call while in elevated slave mode.

+##### 3.1.2.6.1 Problems with parallel programming

+Programming multi-threaded or distributed programs can be difficult to debug.
+Here I'll cover some of these issues that you may come across in these sample programs.

+###### 3.1.2.6.1 Race conditions

+Take a look at the following C# program.
+Assume that any method that ends in **Async** runs on a separate thread.
+Also assume that editing objects across threads is allowed.

+    using System;
+    using System.IO;
+    using System.Threading;

+    static void main()
+    {
+        int a = 5;
+        int b = 3;
+        int c = 20;

+        SubtractAsync(a, b);
+        SubtractAsync(b, a);
+        Console.WriteLine(c);
+    }

+    static void SubtractAsync(int x, int y)
+    {
+        c = x - y;
+    }

+Now what if I told you there are three possible outcomes to running this program?
+It's true!
+Let's go through the steps that lead to each one.

+***Console output: -2***

+To get this output, everything would execute in the intended order.
+First *c* would be set to 2 from the first call to *SubtractAsync()*.
+Then *c* would be set to -2.
+Finally the result would be displayed.
+In a perfect world, this is how the program is intended to run.
+But once we take into account the problems of asyncronous programming, what seems like math errors, turn into complex race conditions.

+***Console output: 2***

+Now go back to the first *SubtractAsync()* call.
+Let's say the first command ran just fine, and *c* is set to 2.
+Now let's say the second *SubtractAsync()* call is made, but it does not finish in time for the third statement to be run.
+In this case, *c* is equal to 2 at the time it is called, but it could be set to the intended answer of -2 long after we requested it.
+This is the first example of a race condition, where two processes are 'racing' to affect the outcome of a program.

+***Console output: 20***

+Now go back to the beginning and begin executing the program, but assume that **neither** thread returns a value before we print the value of *c* to the console.
+In this case, *c* would still be at its initialized value of 20.
+In fact, it could also be changed to either 2 **or** -2 after we already requested the value of *c*.
+As you can see, race conditions can be quite complex.
+Things like networking errors and task scheduling made by the operating system can completely change the outcome of a HIVE program.

+###### 3.1.2.6.2 Cross-thread variable manipulation

+Many programming languages do not allow editing variables or objects across threads.
+HIVE does.
+In order to try and reduce errors that occur from race conditions, HIVE uses a FIFO stack to read an write to the varstore.
+FIFO stands for First In First Out.
+This helps prevent problems that occur from reading from and writing to a variable at the saame time.
+Unfortunately, this means that this type of race condition is completely dependent on the stability of your network.

+From the example from 3.1.2.6.1, what if the variable *c* was a HIVEINT?
+This means that variable reading and writing is a network operation.
+A node missing its turn in a "round robin" style network switch could affect the outcome of the program.

 ## 3.2 C# API library